dhis2/wow-backend/coordination/flyway_versioning.md

 * The reservation should not be done too early, as it will make it more complex to merge.
 Make the reservation at the time of raising the PR for review.
 * PRs which contain migrations must be merged in the order of the migration versions.
 This is done so that migrations will be applied in the appropriate, ascending order.

+Regarding back-ports of Flyway migrations, extreme caution needs to be taken.
+Only critical Flyway migrations should be backported and we should stay on the conservative side.
+For non-critical clean-ups, SQL scripts can be made available and run manually.

 ## Reservations

 The table below contains a list of migration versions.
 Please reserve the appropriate version using the migration version and the link to the corresponding PR.